 The secret organization is closely associated with the British Monarchy since the Royal Family has a long history of members who belonged to the organization.

-History of Notable Monarchs Who were Freemasonry
+Notable Monarchs Who Were Freemasons

 In the past, five Monarchs were members of Freemasons.
 King George IV was among the first British Monarch members to join Freemasonry.

 He was born in 1762 at St James’ Palace in London.
 Being the eldest son of King George III Victoria and Charlotte of Mecklenburg-Strelitz, he succeeded his father on 29th January 1920 as the King of the United Kingdom of Great Britain and Ireland.